-View our stories of success below to learn more about the work we've been involved in, or click on the link to find services we commission:
+View our stories of success to learn more about the work we've been involved in:

 Voluntary assisted dying

-The Parliament of NSW passed the Voluntary Assisted Dying Act 2022 (the Act) on 19 May 2022.
-This Act will allow eligible people the choice to access voluntary assisted dying from 28 November 2023, and will be embedded in end-of-life pathways across the region.
+The NSW Voluntary Assisted Dying Act 2022 allows eligible people the choice to access voluntary assisted dying in NSW from 28 November 2023, and will be embedded in end-of-life pathways across the region.

 Building palliative and end of life care capacity